Progress report for LNE19-386R

 - Host 10 focus groups with Northeast specialty crop producers and farmworkers (2 producer and worker meetings per host partner in each of 5 states).
 Discuss farm labor needs and desires, including seasonality and labor rates; brainstorm opportunities and challenges of innovative business ventures as drafted; assess levels of interest to participate in proposed ventures.
 Each focus group will target 10-12 participants, half farmers and half farmworkers.
 All focus groups will be recorded and the recordings will be transcribed by a contracted transcription service.
 A 2-3 page report will be prepared for each focus group, charting the needs/desires and brainstormed opportunities and challenges of innovative models to elicit cross-sectional themes as well as differences between regions/states.
 (Year 2-2020)

 - Conduct 1-1 interviews with 10 select producers and 10 select farmworkers.
 Interview select focus group participants who have a unique perspective or expressed a high interest to explore research questions in more detail.
 Interviews will be recorded and transcribed.
 Summaries of each interview will be prepared to augment the respective focus group reports.
-(Year 2-2020)
+(Year 2-2020) (Note: we did not conduct follow up 1:1 interviews with participants due to COVID).

 - Issue surveys to broader set of regional fruit and vegetable farmers and farmworkers (separate surveys to each group)to measure: (a) how closely emerging solutions fit needs and desires and (2) practicality of implementation.
-(Year 2 - 2020)
+(Year 2 - 2020) (Note: we postponed the broader survey until 2022 after the first two rounds of focus groups helped inform model refinement)

 - Convene advisory committee to provide feedback on draft innovative business models.